Exeter Road Community Primary School

 At Exeter Road Community Primary School our EYFS curriculum provides opportunities for our children to develop as independent, confident, successful learners with high aspirations who know how to make a positive contribution to their community and wider society.

-Through our child led, language rich curriculum we provide an environment that allows each child to display high levels of concentration, creativity, energy and persistence.
-High levels of well-being and involvement indicate deep level learning and lead to high levels of child development.
+Through our child-led, language-rich curriculum we provide an environment that allows each child to display concentration, creativity, energy and persistence.
+High levels of well-being and involvement indicate deep levels of learning and lead to children achieving developmentally appropriate individual progress.

 Our goal is to ensure that all children are happy and engaged and making individual progress.
 Our curriculum results in significant changes in a child’s learning capacity, leading to better outcomes in regulation, relationships, and resilience.
 We believe that children need rich opportunities to initiate ideas and activities so that they develop the learning characteristics that will support lifelong learning.